sibowler/brewpi-brewometer/README.md

 These brewpi and other files have been modified to support the Tilt Hydrometer.

+#NOTE: Upgrading from previous Brewometer install.

+The references to Brewometer have been changed to Tilt.
+As such, if you are updating from an existing install, you will need to do the following:

+1. Rename `/home/brewpi/brewometer` directory to `/home/brewpi/tiltHydrometer`
+2. Ensure the existing Brewometer.py file has been deleted (note the code will still work if this file remains.
+This is just a cleanup step.

 #Setup & Testing

 Ensure you are updated to the latest version of Brewpi using the update script in the `brewpi-tools` folder.